-Dentures are anchored to between four and six dental implant posts depending on the patient’s specific needs and oral health condition.
+A full set of dentures can be anchored firmly in place with four, six, or eight dental implant posts depending on the patient’s specific needs and oral health condition.

 Are one or more missing teeth negatively impacting your self-confidence or ability to enjoy your favorite meal?
 We would love to help rebuild your smile!
 If you have any specific questions about dental implants, the best way to get answers is by scheduling a one-on-one consultation with our knowledgeable staff.
 However, we’ve taken the time to also address a few frequently asked questions below to assist in the meantime!